-Pre-action protocols are contained within the Civil Procedure Rules and set out the steps the court expect parties to take before commencing proceedings for a particular type of claim.
+Pre-action protocols requiring a letter of claim are contained within the Civil Procedure Rules and set out the steps the court expect parties to take before commencing proceedings for a particular type of claim.
 The protocols do not have the status of court rules but should be followed whenever litigation is contemplated.
-The pre-action protocol requirements do not effect any limitation period and a claim must always issued with the court within the time limits set.
+The pre-action protocol letter of claim requirements do not effect any limitation period and a claim must always issued with the court within the time limits set.

 Their purpose of pre-action protocols is to encourage the parties to settle disputes themselves by ensuring that they both have all the information required to consider a settlement and to encourage the use of Alternative Dispute Resolution (ADR) methods such as mediation and arbitration.